EdDataScienceEES/tutorial-Stead-James/index.md

 I am using two of their data sets for this tutorial, saved in the data file of the repository.

-Unzip the github repository here (or if know how to use version control on R and copy the URL, whatever tickles your fancy) -- <https://github.com/EdDataScienceEES/tutorial-Stead-James>
+Unzip the github repository here (or, if you know how, use version control on R and copy the URL, whatever tickles your fancy) -- <https://github.com/EdDataScienceEES/tutorial-Stead-James>

 ## Load the datasets